 It was like a 4-hour long roller-coaster ride with no safety bar!
 Over 4 hours from Bangalore to Mysore in the back of a taxi with seatbelts we had to tie together because their sockets didn’t work.
 And yet we loved it.
 This was our first time in India, and we were amazed by what we saw from the taxi.
-Destitution was obvious, the roads lined with piles of garbage, stray dogs, and masses of people engaged in multitudes of simple trades, carrying amazingly large loads of all kinds of tradeable items on their heads, their scooters, their carts, their trucks.
+Destitution was obvious along roads lined with dilapidated buildings and piles of garbage, stray dogs everywhere nosing among it.
+There were masses of people engaged in multitudes of trades, carrying amazingly large loads of all kinds of saleable items on their heads, their scooters, their carts, their trucks.
 Numerous vehicles with unbeliveable numbers of passengers; trucks with scores of people standing on the back, scooters with up to 3 passengers riding pillion.
 Everywhere roadside huts selling goods of all kinds, and particularly green coconuts, bamboo poles, and chai.
 There was no doubt we had entered a very different reality to the one we know at home.

 I was there to teach knitting, a 3-hour class each day for a fortnight.
 I gave it my best, teaching many techniques for socks, cables, stranded colourwork and lace.
 Judy’s Magic Cast-on, German Short Rows, Wrap and Turn Short Rows, Bavarian Cables, Celtic Cable Beginnings, Two-Handed Colourwork, Trapping Floats, Steeking, &c.
 I love teaching, and this was a delight, and yet my best memories are not of the classes, but of the place and its people.
 Humbling, aweing, exciting, heart-wrenching.